WA9ONY/Pico-RP2040/README2.md

 SunFounder 2560 Case Enclosure Transparent Gloss Acrylic Computer Box Compatible with Arduino Mega 2560 Rev3 R3, Genuino Mega 2560 Rev3 [on Amazon](https://www.amazon.com/dp/B00HNMZ2L0?ref=ppx_yo2ov_dt_b_product_details&th=1)

 Pros
-+ Clear so that you can see the connector and LEDs.
++ Clear so that you can see the connector labels and LEDs.
 + Access to all the connectors.
 + Reset button works with the case button extension.
 + Cooling vent above the uC chip.